harryhanYuhao/guide_for_self_studying_programming/src/introduction/choosing_os.md

 ### User Experience

 Apple's product is famous for its beautiful appearance and animations.
-Interaction between Apple's device are also widely appraised.
+Interaction between Apple's device are also appraised.
 Apart from these, however, Apples's products are poor (and expensive):

 1. MacOS has serious compatibility issues.
 Many software can not run on MacOS, including most of the games and many developer tools.
 Some softwares refuses to offer MacOS support, some software's support was deliberately undermined by Apple;
 1. Purchasing applications through Apple's App Store costs more, as Apple takes 30% of any purchase.